SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ### 5.1 Sample Size and Generalizability

-**Sample Size Limitation:** The evaluation involved only three participants, which limits the generalizability of our findings and requires broader demographic representation.
-While our participants were excellent and provided the insights we needed, a larger and more diverse sample would strengthen the validity of our conclusions.
-Future work should include participants from different musical backgrounds, skill levels, and cultural contexts.
+We only tested with three people, which is pretty small.
+They gave us great insights, but we can't say our findings apply to everyone.
+We'd need a bigger, more diverse group—different skill levels, musical backgrounds, and cultural contexts—to really know how well this works across the board.

 ### 5.2 Technical Limitations

-The current iteration of Harmony Forge relies on a rigid set of music theory rules.
-Unlike diffusion models that can learn implicit rules from vast datasets, our rule-based system is brittle.
-It struggles with:

-1. **Contextual Phrasing:** The system harmonizes moment-to-moment, often failing to recognize the broader phrase structure (antecedent/consequent) essential for coherent musical form.
-This limitation leads to harmonies that are locally correct but globally disconnected.
+Our rule-based system is pretty rigid.
+Unlike machine learning models that can learn patterns from data, we're stuck with explicit rules, which creates some problems:

+1. **Missing the Big Picture:** We harmonize note-by-note without seeing the bigger phrase structure.
+The harmonies are correct locally but can feel disconnected across a whole phrase.

-2. **Genre Specificity:** It applies 18th-century voice-leading rules to all inputs, which may make pop or folk inputs sound stiff or "academic."
-As noted by participants, the system needs genre-aware modes that adjust harmonic and voice-leading rules to match the stylistic context.
+2. **Genre Blindness:** We're applying 18th-century rules to everything, which makes pop songs sound like Bach.
+We need genre modes that adjust the rules.

-3. **Counterpoint Limitations:** The current system generates primarily block chords rather than independent melodic lines.
-The professional violinist's request for counterpoint capabilities highlights a significant limitation: the system prioritizes vertical harmony over horizontal melodic interest.
+3. **Block Chords, Not Counterpoint:** We generate mostly block chords rather than independent melodic lines.
+The professional violinist wanted counterpoint, which we can't do yet.

-4. **Non-Chord Tone Handling:** While the system recognizes some non-chord tones (passing tones, neighbor tones, suspensions), its handling is limited.
-More sophisticated treatment of non-chord tones would create more fluid, expressive melodic lines.

-5. **Polyphonic Input Processing:** While the system supports polyphonic input, its analysis of vertical harmony from multiple simultaneous notes is basic.
-More sophisticated harmonic analysis could improve the quality of generated parts for polyphonic inputs.

-6. **Rule-Based Rigidity:** Rule-based harmonization can produce outputs that feel less intuitive or expressive compared to human composition.
-While the system is deterministic with seeded RNG (ensuring consistent outputs), rule-based logic can produce musically unexpected results that may not align with human musical intuition.
+4. **Non-Chord Tones:** We handle some passing tones and suspensions, but not well enough.
+Better treatment would make the lines flow more naturally.

+5. **Polyphonic Input:** We can handle multiple voices, but our analysis is basic.
+We could do better at understanding what's happening when multiple notes play at once.

+6. **Too Rigid:** Following rules strictly can make things sound mechanical.
+Sometimes the "correct" answer doesn't sound right to human ears.

 ### 5.3 Cultural and Musical Bias

-**Western Music Theory Bias:** The system relies exclusively on Western music theory principles (SATB voice leading, functional harmony, circle of fifths).
-This does not include or factor in non-Western musical traditions.
-SATB rules may not support these global music traditions, limiting the tool's applicability to Western classical and popular music contexts.
-Future work should explore incorporating principles from other musical traditions to make the tool more globally accessible.
+We're only using Western music theory—SATB voice leading, functional harmony, the circle of fifths.
+That doesn't work for non-Western traditions, which limits who can actually use this tool.
+To make it truly useful globally, we'd need to incorporate principles from other musical traditions.

 ### 5.4 Ethical Considerations

-A recurring theme in the user study was the fear of displacement and the need to maintain human agency in creative work.
+People were worried about AI taking over creative work, but everyone agreed that tools should support, not replace, human creativity.

-**Displacement of Arrangers:** The professional violinist participant expressed concern about "what happens to all these arrangers" if the software becomes too proficient.
-However, the consensus was that AI cannot replace the "live performance" or the human element of creativity.
-The tool serves a different market (rapid prototyping, educational support) rather than replacing high-end arrangement work.
-This aligns with research showing that users value AI as a supportive tool rather than a replacement (Newman et al., 2023).
+**Will This Put Arrangers Out of Work?** The professional violinist asked what happens to arrangers if software gets too good.
+The consensus: AI can't replace live performance or the human touch.
+We're targeting a different market—quick prototypes and educational support, not high-end professional work (Newman et al., 2023).

-**Academic Integrity:** There is a risk that students might use the tool to bypass music theory homework (e.g., part-writing exercises).
-One participant jokingly noted it "might be banned" for undergrad theory students.
-This highlights the need for careful consideration of how the tool is presented and used in educational contexts.
-The tool should support learning rather than replace it, requiring clear guidelines and potentially educational modes that explain the theory behind generated choices.
+**Academic Integrity:** Students could use this to cheat on theory homework.
+One participant joked it "might be banned" for undergrads.
+We need to think carefully about how this gets used in education.
+It should help people learn, not let them skip the hard parts.

-**Copyright and Intellectual Property:** No personal data is stored; only MusicXML files are processed in-memory.
-This reduces overall privacy risks and ethical considerations, but copyright risks remain since users may upload protected melodies.
-Using copyrighted music as input raises questions about fair use and intellectual property.
-The songwriter participant raised a concern about using the tool on unreleased music, implying potential intellectual property risks.
-This highlights the importance of:
-- Transparent data handling policies
-- Clear user agreements about data usage and copyright
-- Educational materials about fair use and copyright compliance
-- Implementation of copyright-safe techniques (e.g., HARMONYCLOAK) if training data is used in future ML components (Meerza et al., 2024)
+**Copyright Issues:** We don't store any personal data—just process files in memory.
+But users might upload copyrighted melodies, which raises fair use questions.
+The songwriter was concerned about using unreleased music.
+We need clear policies about data usage and copyright, plus educational materials about fair use.
+If we add machine learning later, we should use techniques like HARMONYCLOAK to protect copyrighted training data (Meerza et al., 2024).

 **Authorship and Attribution:** The deterministic, rule-based approach helps maintain transparency about how harmonies are generated, but questions remain about authorship when AI assists in creation.
 The tool should clearly communicate its role as an assistant rather than a creator, and users should understand their responsibility for the final creative output.

 ### 5.5 Risks of Homogenization

-By relying on a fixed set of "correct" theoretical rules, Harmony Forge risks homogenizing musical output.
-If every user receives the same "textbook perfect" resolution to a V7 chord, the diversity of musical expression may diminish.
-This reinforces the need for the "Co-Design" features requested by users, allowing them to inject personal style into the algorithmic base.

-The seeded random number generator provides some variation, but it is limited.
-Future development should consider:
-- More sophisticated variation algorithms
-- User-controllable style parameters
-- Genre-specific rule sets
-- Learning from user edits to adapt to individual preferences
+If everyone gets the same "textbook perfect" harmonies, music starts to sound the same.
+Our seeded random generator adds some variation, but not enough.
+We need better ways to let users inject their own style—maybe through user-controllable parameters, genre-specific rules, or learning from how people edit the output.

 ### 5.6 Ecological Validity

-**Evaluation Context:** The ecological validity of our evaluation may not capture real-world usage patterns.
-The study was conducted in a controlled setting with guided walkthroughs, which may not reflect how users would interact with the tool independently in their natural workflows.
-Future work should include longitudinal studies and real-world deployment to understand actual usage patterns and long-term value.
+We tested this in a controlled setting with guided walkthroughs.
+That's not how people actually use tools in the wild.
+To really understand if this works, we'd need to see how people use it over time in their normal workflows.

 ### 5.7 Accessibility and Inclusivity

-While Harmony Forge aims to democratize music arranging, there are accessibility concerns:
-- **Technical Barriers:** Users need access to a computer, internet connection, and basic file management skills
-- **Musical Knowledge:** While the tool lowers barriers, some understanding of music notation and ensemble playing is still required
-- **Language and Interface:** The interface is currently English-only, limiting accessibility for non-English speakers
-- **Cost:** While the current deployment is free, future monetization could create barriers for students and amateur musicians

-These limitations should be addressed in future development to ensure the tool truly democratizes music arranging rather than creating new barriers.
+We want to make music arranging accessible, but there are still barriers: you need a computer and internet, some basic music knowledge, and the interface is English-only.
+If we charge for it later, that's another barrier.
+We should address these to truly democratize access.

 ---